 28.9.3.4.3 Sync pad definition

-The Sync pad subfield is composed of Npad GaTRNBL×NCB7 sequences such that (TRNBL/128)×(Npad+NSTA×LSYNC) is the smallest integer that is greater than or equal to (TRNBL/128)×NSTA×LSYNC and is a multiple of 4.
+The Sync pad subfield is composed of Npad GaTRNBL×NCB7 sequences such that Nblk_SYNC=TRNBL×(NSTA×LSYNC+Npad)/512 is the smallest integer resulting in an integer value of SYNC_LENGTH (calculated in 28.9.3.3) in octets,.
 LSYNC is equal to 18.

 TGbf editor: Please add the following text after the second paragraph and before the third paragraph of subclause 28.9.3.3 (EDMG multistatic sensing PPDU header fields)

+The value set in the PSDU Length field equals PSDU_LENGTH + SYNC_LENGTH where PSDU_LENGTH is the length of PSDU data in octets and SYNC_LENGTH is the length of data in octets that can generate an integer number Nblk_SYNC of SC symbol blocks with the same length as the Sync field.

+The number of codewords, NCW_SYNC, corresponding to Nblk_SYNC SC symbol blocks is

+NCW_SYNC=(512-NGI)×Nblk_SYNC×NCBPS×NCB/LCW

+where NGI, NCBPS, NCB and LCW are the GI length, coded bit per modulation symbol, number of bounded channels and codeword length, respectively.

+SYNC_LENGTH=NCW_SYNC∙LCWρ∙R/8

+where R is the code rate and ρ is the repetition factor.